bugtrackr/bugtrackr.github.io/api/overview.md

 permalink: /api/index.html
 gh-file: /api/overview.md
 ---
-The API has some features:
+The API has these modes:

  * [Default API]({{ site.url }}/api/bumpybooby/) to create new issues, edit them, and more.
  * [Travis CI API]({{ site.url }}/api/travis-ci/) to create a new issue when a build with Travis CI fails.